There are a number of barring orders that are issued in different circumstances. The barring orders covered in this section include:

 Offence: A person removed from licensed premises under section 124 who re-enters the premises within 24 hours is guilty of an offence and may be arrested without a warrant.

-There are effectively three types of barring orders and although the consequence of the orders is the same, the basis on which they are issued differ significantly:
+There are effectively three types of barring orders under the Liquor Licensing Act 1997 (SA) and although the consequence of the orders is the same, the basis on which they are issued differ significantly:

 Licensee barring orders

 A licensee (or person responsible for the licensed premises) may serve an order on a person barring them for a specified period.

 The grounds on which an order can be made are:

 - if the licensee thinks that the welfare of the person or of a person living with them or of a person's family member is seriously at risk as a result of alcohol consumption; or